oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

     ![DB Vault](./images/dv-008.png "Query the simulation log")

 2. Next, create a Command Rule that will simulate blocking all connections to the database.
+Remember, users with `DV_OWNER` or `DV_ADMIN` roles cannot be blocked from connecting to protect you from locking these critical users out.

-This is an easy way for us to identify who is connecting and where they are connecting from.
+Simulation mode is an easy way for you to identify who is connecting and where they are connecting from.
+This is not a replacement or supplement for databse auditing.
+This is simply a way to help you build the logic to associate with your realms or command rules.

     ````
     <copy>./dv_command_rule_sim_mode.sh</copy>